Roverr/dkr/README.md

 dkr is a really simple CLI application to help you with your everyday tasks around docker containers.<br/>
 It is written in Go to ensure proper distribution for the main developer platforms.

+It does not try to be an all-around solution for providing CLI interface over docker functions.
+The reason for this is that there are a lot of docker commands that do not need any simplification because they are not used regularly or just plain simple to use.
+Consider this application as a shortcut for doing something that you can do anyway but takes longer time.
+In the long run the plan is to eliminate use cases that are pretty similiar to the current functionality.

-On select screens you can use your arrow keys and enter to navigate.
-This is also stated everytime you encounter a select situation.
+On select screens you can use your arrow keys and enter to navigate however this is also stated everytime you encounter a select situation.

 <p align="center">
     <img src="images/main.gif" width="100%"/>